 The Quiraing

 The Quiraing is a landslip on the eastern face of Meall na Suiramach, the northernmost summit of the Trotternish Ridge.
 That description does not do it justice.
 The area is full of distinctive rock formations, including The Needle, The Table, and the Prison, with dramatic views in every direction.
-The full circular hike takes 2-3 hours, but even a short walk from the car park gives you a taste of the scenery.
+The full circular hike takes 2 to 3 hours and is rough underfoot in places; even a short walk from the car park gives you a taste of the scenery.
+Remember the 40-space car park caveat: if you are not here by mid-morning, the parking situation will decide whether you can stop at all.

 Quiraing Isle of Skye and Scottish Highlands itinerary trip Scotland